karubits/karubits.gitpages.io/_posts/2022-12-21-Firmware-Upgrade-Intel-DC-SSD-on-Linux.md

 7. Reboot the system for the new firmware to take effect.

-> If your SSDs are behind a Megaraid controller (inclduing Dell PERC) you won't be able to see the SSDs without enabling the following command. <br>
+> If your SSDs are behind a Megaraid controller (including Dell PERC) you won't be able to see the SSDs without enabling the following command. <br>
 `sst set –system EnableLSIAdapter=False`
 {: .prompt-tip }